MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Analysis of Computational Cost and Hyperparameters

 \section{Analysis of Computational Cost and Hyperparameters}

-This section provides a detailed analysis of the computational cost and key hyperparameters of the MIND-V framework.
-We first examine the framework's scalability with respect to task length and then present an ablation study on the number of rollout samples ($K$) used in our test-time optimization strategy (Section~\ref{tto}).
+This section provides a detailed analysis of the computational cost and key hyperparameters of the \MindV{} framework.
+We first examine the world model's scalability with respect to task length and then present an ablation study on the number of staged visual future rollouts (\textit{K}) utilized in our test-time optimization strategy.